HariGit1/loan-application-13420/CLI-commands-help.md

 ```

 #### kalix-training project is created by admin, and make sure you are added into this project by the admin (reach out to Rushi if you are not already there)
-#### set kalix-training active project or switch from another project
+### Set kalix-training active project or switch from another project
 ```sh
 kalix config set project kalix-training
 ```

-### get services within the project
+### Get services within the project
 ```sh
 kalix services list
 ```

-### deploy your Kalix microservice, make sure you name 'loanapp' to your unique service name like 'loanapp-{last-4-digits-of-your-id}'' so that service name does not clash and override with other users
+### Deploy your Kalix microservice, make sure you name 'loanapp' to your unique service name like 'loanapp-{last-4-digits-of-your-id}'' so that service name does not clash and override with other users
 ```sh
 kalix service deploy loanapp-13420 registry.digitalocean.com/klx-wrk/loan-application-13420:3.0-SNAPSHOT
 ```